 “Can not you call?
 Ask your spouse; father or friend to help you … “

 I do not like to ask this kind of things, it always makes me feel uncomfortable, we do not necessarily want to be a burden for our loved ones.
 The administrative procedures is already not very funny then impose them to others …

 At the gymnasium (high school in Denmark) I had a plastic art teacher who was a bit up and not paying much attention to the world around him.
 One day he asked us to do an exercise that I did not understand the instructions.
 I asked him to repeat, but I still did not understand.
 So I asked him to repeat, but this time he was back so I asked him again to repeat and he said to me:

 He made me full of excuses.
 And I admit that it was rather funny after all.

 In a slightly lighter tone, I remember once when I was taking the bus with Erik, my boyfriend and a deaf friend.
 There was a class of young children who had to go on a school trip.
 I did not pay attention to them, too busy that I was signed with my friend while trying not to fall every time the driver brakes, it is a very dangerous activity to be standing in a bus on the move and signing at the same time!

 Coming off the bus, Erik giggled, I did not understand why.

-He explained to us that the children were taken aback to see us speak in sign language and that some of them thought we should be spies.
+He explained to us that the children were taken aback to see us speak in sign language and that some of them thought we should be spies speaking a coded language.
 Yeah I know it’s cool!